 If serotonin syndrome occurs, immediately discontinue citalopram, tryptophan, and any concurrently administered serotonergic agents; initiate supportive and symptomatic treatment399

 Carefully monitor patients receiving warfarin during initiation and discontinuance of citalopram therapy399

-Commercially available tablets and oral solution are bioequivalent.1
+Commercially available tablets and oral solution reportedly are bioequivalent.615

 Food does not affect absorption.1

 Poor metabolizers of CYP2C19: peak steady-state concentrations and AUCs increased by 68 and 107%, respectively.399